 Elizabeth Coburn, Project Coordinator for the Data Curation Network at the University of Minnesota.
 Elizabeth oversees daily operations and coordinates the activities of the DCN.
 She completed her BA at Grinnell College, and her MLIS specializing in Data Curation at the University of Illinois.
 Most recently, Elizabeth consulted in the area of web and software development specializing in metadata, Islandora, data curation, large-scale data migrations, and project management.
 Previously, she completed internships at the National Library of Medicine and the National Snow and Ice Data Center before serving as the Data Librarian at the Woods Hole Oceanographic Institution.

 Hannah Hadley, Project Manager for the IMLS DCN data curation training grant at Pennsylvania State University Libraries, Digital Scholarship and Data Services.
 The two year grant funds three data curation education workshops between 2018 and 2019.
-Hannah has a B.S. in Anthropology from Washington University in St. Louis, and is currently a graduate student at Drexel University within the MSLIS program.
+Hannah has a B.S. in Anthropology from Washington University in St. Louis, and an MLIS from Drexel University.
 Her research interests include data curation and scientific research using archival sources.
 She is pleased to serve the data librarian community in this effort to education and share curation experience.

 Joel Herndon, Head of Data and Visualization Services in Duke University Libraries.
 In this position, Herndon leads the libraries’ programs providing consulting and training for data management, data visualization, digital mapping, and data analysis.
 Herndon’s recent research considers the evolution of data management requirements in social science journals and how research libraries can provide consultation and training to meet these publishing requirements.
 Recent projects include the launch of Duke’s new Edge research space, the ICPSR-led Learning to Curate project, and the TLRN Research Data Management and Use Task Force.